 Courses by Invitation

 Candidates are nominated by government agencies upon the request of the responsible IMF department.
-Nominees should use the online nomination system (ONS).
+Nominees should use the training application system (TAS).
 The link will be provided in the nomination letter from the responsible IMF department.
 Subsequently, selected candidates are invited by the IMF's Institute for Capacity Development and provided with information on travel, accommodation, and other administrative arrangements for the course.

 Courses by Application